langroid/langroid/examples/kg-chat/README.md

 This example uses a `CSVGraphAgent`
 (derived from [`Neo4jChatAgent`](https://github.com/langroid/langroid/blob/main/langroid/agent/special/neo4j/neo4j_chat_agent.py)).

-The `CSVGraphAgent` allows users to ask questions about a CSV file by converting it into a knowledge graph.
+The `CSVGraphAgent` allows users to ask questions about a CSV file by automatically converting it into a Neo4j knowledge graph using Cypher queries.
 This enables capturing complex relationships that cannot be easily handled by libraries like `pandas`.

 If the CSV knowledge graph has not been constructed beforehand, the `CSVGraphAgent` provides the `pandas_to_kg` tool/function-call to create the necessary nodes and relationships from the CSV file.
 Once the CSV knowledge graph is constructed, the `CSVGraphAgent` can answer questions related to the CSV knowledge graph.
-The `CSVGraphAgent` has access to this tools/function-calls:
+The `CSVGraphAgent` has access to this tool/function-call:

 - `PandasToKGTool`: convert a `pandas` DataFrame into a CSV knowledge graph.

 ### Running the example